delphic-digital/Skeletor.docs/content/contribute/writing-a-plugin.md

 You're going to want to create a submodule of the Skeletor.framework.
 This is really just for organization purposes, and to easily include `Skeletor.core` as a dependency.

 * Start off with creating a new repo for your plugin in github, for instance named `delphic-digital/Skeletor.breadcrumb`.
 Make sure you initiliaze it with readme file.
-* `cd` into the working directory of `Skeletore.framework` and add your new repo as a submodule: `git submodule https://github.com/delphic-digital/Skeletor.breadcrumb.git Skeletor.plugins/Skeletor.breadcrumb`
+* `cd` into the working directory of `Skeletor.framework` and add your new repo as a submodule: `git submodule https://github.com/delphic-digital/Skeletor.breadcrumb.git Skeletor.plugins/Skeletor.breadcrumb`

-That's it!
 Your new repo should be cloned into the `Skeletor.plugins` directory ready for development.
+Now run `dev` (a windows batch file) in the `Skeletor.framework` working directory to launch browsersync.
+You should get a directory listing where you can browse and click on the index.html file of your pligin for testing.

 You can check in your changes to that sub module like a normal git commit, but you will also have to commit the sub module update to the parent `skeletor.framework` repo.

 There is a sample plugin repo at [delphic-digital/Skeletor.pluginTemplate](https://github.com/delphic-digital/Skeletor.pluginTemplate) with files to get you started.